Skill-Based Few-Shot Selection for In-Context Learning: Related Work

 \textbf{Semantic parsing} with deep learning methods has been explored in much existing work~\citep{dong2016language, yu2018typesql, xu2017sqlnet, guo2019towards, zhong2020grounded, wang2020rat, lin2020bridging, scholak2021picard, qi2022rasat, li2023resdsql}.
-Under the recent in-context learning paradigm, there have been some preliminary observations: \citet{shin2021constrained} showed that GPT-3 is better at generating English-like representations rather than the raw logical forms; \citet{rajkumar2022evaluating} revealed that prompt design is essential for semantic parsing with Codex; \citet{liu2023comprehensive} showed that ChatGPT has a surprising zero-shot performance on Spider and its variants; \citet{pourreza2023dinsql} demonstrated that explicitly decomposing the generation of SQL into multiple steps leads to better in-context learning performance.
+Under the recent in-context learning paradigm, there have been some preliminary observations: \citet{shin2021constrained} showed that GPT-3 is better at generating English-like descriptions rather than the raw logical forms; \citet{rajkumar2022evaluating} revealed that prompt design is essential for semantic parsing with Codex; \citet{liu2023comprehensive} showed that ChatGPT has a surprising zero-shot performance on Spider and its variants; \citet{pourreza2023dinsql} demonstrated that explicitly taking multiple stages for generating SQL leads to better in-context learning performance.
 These observations indicate that in-context learning has a great potential on solving semantic parsing tasks, and this work aims to further activate this potential from the view of improving few-shot selection.